Scout24/appmon4j/README.md

 *  If you have the JMX Mbean of appmon4j enabled you can add and remove Statsd Plugins during runtime.
 *  To send StateValues directly to graphite use appmon4js StateValuesToGraphite Class.

 You could put the following block into your applications spring config.
-Please ensure proper replacement of variables, and replace ### with your apps TYP name from config svn.
-Default value for statsd.port is 8125, but please keep it configurable, as we have plans to run several instances of statsd on graphite servers.
+Please ensure proper replacement of variables, and replace ### with your apps TYP name.
+Default value for statsd.port is 8125.

      <bean class="de.is24.util.monitoring.statsd.StatsdPlugin" init-method="register">
          <constructor-arg index="0" value="${statsd.host}"/>